 As always with risk management, a simple tick-a-box policy is not likely to satisfy the Government’s requirements, or your own organisation’s needs.
 A policy that is not implemented properly will provide little real protection.
 Businesses should consider testing the effectiveness of their policy to assure themselves that its terms and are being applied in practice and review their policy in light of best practice globally.

-Norton Rose Fulbright is a global law firm, with 63 offices across Europe, the USA, Canada, Latin America, Asia Pacific, the Middle East and Central Asia.
+Norton Rose Fulbright is a global law firm, with offices in more than 50 cities worldwide, including cities across Europe, the USA, Canada, Latin America, Asia Pacific, the Middle East and Central Asia.
 We advise corporates, financial institutions and senior executives extensively on the implications of international business ethics and anti-corruption best practice standards, wider developments in the legislative and corporate landscape, and in relation to internal and government-led investigations.
 A particular focus of our advice has been on the concept of adequate procedures and the broader issues of risk management and compliance.